Sphereon-Opensource/essifi-deliverables/interface_specifications/interface_specification_of_pe_library_component.md

 const credentials = await secureStore.getCredentials();

 // Find matching credentials
-const selected = pejs.selectFrom(presentationDefinition, credentials);
+const srMatches = pejs.selectFrom(presentationDefinition, credentials);

+// An example that selects the first 'count' credentials from
+// the matches. in a real scenario, the user has to select what
+// to disclose
+const selectedCredentials = srMatches.map(
+  ({matches, count}) => matches.slice(0, count)
+).flat();

-// Construct presentation submission from selected credentials const presentationSubmission = pejs.submissionFrom(presentationDefinition, selected.credentials());
+// Construct presentation submission from selected credentials const presentationSubmission = pejs.submissionFrom(presentationDefinition, selectedCredentials);

 const presentation = {
   "@context": [